Geometry Utilities (mathutils.geometry)

 line_a (

-) – The center of the spheresphere_radius (float) – Radius of the sphere
+mathutils.Vector) – The center of the circlesphere_radius (float) – Radius of the circle

-clip (bool) – When False, don’t restrict the intersection to the area of the sphere.
+clip (bool) – When False, don’t restrict the intersection to the line segment.

-The intersection points as a pair of vectors or None when there is no intersection
+The intersection points as a pair of vectors (each is None when not found).

 tuple[